pencil-code/pencil-code/samples/GravitationalWaves/README.md

   Based on stability alone, the timestep could be 10 times longer [1].
 * Alternatively, can use SPECIAL=special/gravitational_waves_hTXk,
   which solves the GW equatin exactly.
+* Note that lwrite_aux MUST be set to .true.; otherwise the input data for gravitational waves are not written.

 ## Links:
 * https://www.nordita.org/~brandenb/projects/GW